2Yr·

 current share price: 170 USD

-Result: Pepsi seems rather overvalued at the moment.
+Result: Pepsi appears to be rather overvalued at the moment.

 In contrast to the DCF approach, future cash flows are not discounted but only year 1, assuming a constant/infinite growth rate, including risk interest.
-This of course makes the DCF method much more variable and, properly applied, more accurate.
-Nevertheless, the PV methodology is a good indicator in your analysis.
-In addition, the PV method is the basis for the DCF method (if you take the FCF and not the dividends), because the DCF method also works with the perpetual growth rate.
+The DCF method is therefore naturally much more variable and more accurate when applied correctly.
+Nevertheless, the PV method is a good indicator in your analysis.
+In addition, the PV method forms the basis for the DCF method (if you use the FCF and not the dividends), as the DCF method also works with the perpetual growth rate.
 In Magic Link 1 you will also find the Dividend Discount Model (DDM), which takes future cash flows into account and thus builds on the simple PV method.
 Of course, you also have the DDM as an Excel template in the Magic Link.
 The calculation logic is similar to the DCFM.

-𝗜𝗩. 𝗩𝗲𝗿𝗳𝗮𝗵𝗿𝗲𝗻 𝘇𝘂𝗿 𝗕𝗲𝘂𝗿𝘁𝗲𝗶𝗹𝘂𝗻𝗴 𝘃𝗼𝗻 𝗚𝗿𝗼𝘄𝘁𝗵 𝗨𝗻𝘁𝗲𝗿𝗻𝗲𝗵𝗺𝗲𝗻 (revenue/EBIT growth of at least 20% p.a.):
+𝗜𝗩. 𝗩𝗲𝗿𝗳𝗮𝗵𝗿𝗲𝗻 𝘇𝘂𝗿 𝗕𝗲𝘂𝗿𝘁𝗲𝗶𝗹𝘂𝗻𝗴 𝘃𝗼𝗻 𝗚𝗿𝗼𝘄𝘁𝗵 𝗨𝗻𝘁𝗲𝗿𝗻𝗲𝗵𝗺𝗲𝗻 (sales/EBIT growth of at least 20% p.a.):

-Valuing growth companies is always a bit more complicated as future growth is more uncertain and variable.
+The valuation of growth companies is always somewhat more complicated, as future growth is more uncertain and variable.
 If the company does not yet generate a profit, neither the P/E ratio nor the PEG ratio is applicable.
-Likewise, it may be that no positive FCF is generated yet.
-In order to expand your tools a bit, I would advise you to include the following ratio in your repertoire to be able to solidly assess whether a company also promises long-term and sustainable growth:
+It is also possible that no positive FCF has yet been generated.
+In order to expand your tools somewhat, I would advise you to include the following key figure in your repertoire in order to be able to make a solid assessment of whether a company also promises long-term and sustainable growth:

 -Rule of 40